Skip to contents

 the end date of the data to be downloaded (will only use the year part of the date)

 character: list of variable names to be extracted.
-Default is NULL.
+Default NULL uses all variables from input file

 should existing files be overwritten